hdShang/arxiv-daily/docs/cs-AI/2025-08-10/papers/250807353v3-benchmarking-for-domain-specific-llms-a-case-study-on-academia-and-b.md

 ---
 layout: default
-title: Benchmarking for Domain-Specific LLMs: A Case Study on Academia and Beyond
+title: "Benchmarking for Domain-Specific LLMs: A Case Study on Academia and Beyond"
 ---

 # Benchmarking for Domain-Specific LLMs: A Case Study on Academia and Beyond